Cradles Today, College Tomorrow

 Newborns—the joys are limitless.
 Tiny fingers.
 Toothless smiles.
 The intoxicating new baby smell.
 But first-time and veteran parents alike know that limitless anxieties come along with having a new baby, too.
 One particular worry that looms large for today’s parents is the cost of college.

-Tuition, room, and board today can cost anywhere from $23,000 to upwards of $52,000 at a four-year institution.1 Who knows what it will be 18 years from now?
-And with student debt in America totaling upwards of $1.75 trillion,2 how could new parents not be nervous?
+Annual tuition, room, and board today can cost anywhere between $25,000 to upwards of $59,000 at a four-year institution.1 Who knows what it will be 18 years from now?
+And with student debt in America totaling upwards of $1.77 trillion,2 how could new parents not be nervous?

 The best way to save for your child’s college education?
 Start early.